 From Ginger Snap Crafts, Ginger presented a tutorial on how to make this giant pegboard and snuck in some glamour shots of the rest of her craft storage solutions.

 - This room is filled with grays and neutral tones, which keeps it feeling fresh.

 - A three-tiered, wheeled cart on the right is absolutely filled with paints.
 You can see that there’s a circle of color on the lid of each paint, so you can easily find the shade you want.

-- The wooden wardrobe on the left is filled with tiny stackable tubs, all labelled of course.
+- The wooden wardrobe on the left is filled with tiny stackable tubs, all labeled of course.

-- There are a couple super cute storage pieces on the unit below the pegboard.
-A rotating caddy with markers and glue has chalkboard labels to keep these organized.
+- There are a couple of super cute storage pieces on the unit below the pegboard.
+A rotating caddy with markers and glue has chalkboard labels are fantastic ways to organize supplies.

-- All her papers and notes are squirreled away in the small card catalog and shelves for flat, paper storage.
+- All her scrapbook paper and notes are squirreled away in the small card catalog and shelves for flat, paper storage.

 What sets it apart

 Okay, best for last: I absolutely adore how well-organized this pegboard is.
 The orderly arrays just make all my organization genes so happy.

 Shelves for mason jars, scissors on hooks and in a row of buckets, spools of thread displayed on straight pegboard hooks.
 All the storage baskets and buckets can contain so many supplies.